patchbae/jekyll-now/_posts/Nature of Code/18-02-06-Fan-Lines.md

 ---

 I decided to continue working on my drunk Perlin walker, so I created a variation that ended up resembling what I think could be fabric or smoke with a force blowing upwards.

-Hit enter to add an additional object.
+###### Click into a window and hit enter to add an additional object.

 #### [Perlin Walker with Trails](https://alpha.editor.p5js.org/patchbae/sketches/By7EkrArG)